 Their beaks are not anything to squawk about.
-Native vultures can’t easily penetrate animal hides and depend on softer bits—like the mouth or eyes—to break into their meals.
+Native vultures can’t easily penetrate animal hides and target softer bits—like the mouth or eyes—to break into their meals.
 Living, healthy animals are generally not stationary enough for vultures to overpower them.

-Still, vultures are plagued by the reputation of killing and eating livestock.
-Turkey vultures have largely been absolved of this behavior thanks to research, but reports of black vulture depredation on cattle and sheep have been reported throughout their range.
+Still, vultures have the reputation of killing and eating vulnerable livestock.
+Turkey vultures have largely been absolved of this behavior, but reports of black vulture depredation on cattle and sheep have been reported throughout their range.

 Effective Vulture Deterrents

 Both native species of vulture are protected by federal law through the Migratory Bird Treaty Act (MBTA), which prohibits the take, killing, capturing, selling, trading, or transport of native bird species without prior authorization by U.S. Fish and Wildlife Service (USFWS).
 Violation of the MBTA can result in steep fines (up to $100,000 for individuals) or even imprisonment.